samwho/scrabble-solver/README.md

 # Word lists

 This current version uses the standard Unix word list, but it is designed in such a way that you can use whatever word list you please.

-Currently, this is not very possible but support will be added very soon.
+To specify a new word file, you would do the following:

+    $ scrabble-solver letters --word-file /path/to/new/word/file.txt

+The word file needs to be a file that contains a list of words, one word per line.
+The words can be whatever you want, the solver really doesn't care.